Alzheimer's Disease and Other Dementias

 The Alzheimer’s Association contains information developed specifically for caregivers and patients.
 If you are in Chicago, visit their headquarters at 225 N. Michigan Ave., Suite 1700.
 The Benjamin B. Green-Field Library and Resource Center, located at this address, is the nation’s largest library devoted to Alzheimer’s disease.

-Frontotemporal dementias encompass a range of disorders, from progressive aphasia to Pick’s disease and more.
+Frontotemporal degeneration encompasses a range of disorders, from progressive aphasia to Pick’s disease and more.
 As research has revealed more information about dementia, diagnoses of individual types has become more exact.
 This organization provides support and advocacy for patients, their primary caregivers, and the health professionals who provide medical care.

 Cognitive Neurology and Alzheimer Disease Center